form-synergy/fs-demo/README.md

 # Form Synergy Demo

-This package will create and update multiple resources using the FormSynergy PHP API.

-It will automatically configure the following using the API
+This package will automatically configure the following using the API

 - Site registration and verification
 - Create a strategy.